KumarVivek/msteams-docs/msteams-platform/designing-your-app/designing-in-meeting-tab.md

    * Reload the tab.
    * Rename the tab.
    * Mute notifications from the app during the meeting.
-   * Open app settings and About modal.
+   * Open app settings and About dialog.
    * Remove the tab from the meeting.
 1. **Dismiss**: Dismisses the in-meeting tab.
 Always use the upper-right close icon instead of an action in the footer.
 1. **Webview**: Displays all third-party app content.